ashrufsyed/iitm_thesis/README.md

 # A LaTeX template for IITM thesis/synopsis - 2019

-This is a LaTeX2e system with a iitmdiss.cls file and various templates (thesis.tex, synopsis.tex and chapter.tex)
-that should format a report as per the IITM Thesis/Synopsis guidelines.
+- This is a LaTeX2e system with a `iitmdiss.cls` file and various templates (thesis.tex, `synopsis.tex` and `chapter.tex`) that should format a report as per the [IITM Thesis](FormattingGuidelines/thesis_format.pdf)/[Synopsis](FormattingGuidelines/synopsis_format) guidelines.
-The page layout is set using the geometry package.
+- The page layout is set using the `geometry` package.
-The double/singlespacing is setup using setspace.
+- The double/singlespacing is setup using `setspace`.
-Figure captions are set using the hang option of caption2.
+- Figure captions are set using the `hang` option of `caption2`.
-natbib is used to do the citation using an author-year format.
-I've made an iitm.bst file that formats the references as per the IITM guidelines.
+- `natbib` is used to do the citation using an author-year format.
+I've made an `iitm.bst` file that formats the references as per the IITM guidelines.

 To use this class do the following:

-'\documentclass[options]{iitmdiss}'
+`\documentclass[options]{iitmdiss}`

 ### Options:

-  PhD, MS, MTech, DD, MBA, MSc or BTech -- generates the appropriate title page and loads the report class.
+  - `PhD, MS, MTech, DD, MBA, MSc` or `BTech` -- generates the appropriate title page and loads the `report` class.

+  - Adding `PrntForm` as additonal option to the class, like:
+  `\documentclass[PhD,PrntForm]{iitmdiss}`
-  Adding `PrntForm` as additonal option to the class (like `\documentclass[PhD,PrntForm]{iitmdiss}`) will generate the pdf that can be printable (with chapters always starting on the right side and page numbers corrected appropriately)
+  will generate the pdf that can be printable (with chapters always starting on the right side and page numbers corrected appropriately)

-  Adding `synopsis` as option -- Generates the title page for the synopsis.
-This also loads the article class instead of the report.
+  - Adding `synopsis` as option -- Generates the title page for the synopsis.
+This also loads the `article` class instead of the `report`.

-Example:
+#### Example:
 ```
 \documentclass[PhD,synopsis]{iitmdiss}
 \documentclass[PhD,PrntForm]{iitmdiss}
 \documentclass[MS]{iitmdiss}
 ```
-IMPORTANT NOTICE:
+### IMPORTANT NOTICE:

   PLEASE DO NOT MESS WITH THE MARGINS AND GENERAL FORMATTING SETUP IN THIS FILE UNLESS YOU ARE ABSOLUTELY SURE THAT THE FORMAT DOES NOT